digibson/hello-world/NEWDIR/pi_writing/setup.md

 It's worth noting, probably for my own interest, that this isn't going to be a public blog.
 This is going to be an accumulation of basic knowledge that comes from a general interest in tinkering and through reading reams of resources on the web.
 This blog will be part of that development work and will serve primarily as an aide memoire in order that I understand how I get to whatever I get to.
 The blog is only part of this.
 I intend to create webpages using the Jekyll static website production tool, introduce a Samba server for serving files within the home network, have a DNS server which makes the internal website and raspberry pi boards easier to locate than by using their IP addresses, and to serve music and movies to the local network.

-As an amateur, I have much to cover!
+Given I'm a complete amateur, I have a lot to cover!

 ### Installation of operating system
 The raspberry pi has seen a number of revisions over the years with each model becoming more and more powerful.
 I have a couple of pi 2B models to start testing on but intend to get a pi 4B with 8GB RAM for the main server.